evgnomon/evgnomon.github.io/content/posts/power/index.md

 title: "The real enemy and Education"
 date: 2025-04-12T09:41:00+02:00
 categories: ["Education"]
-tags: ["Bitcoin", "Parasite", "Enemy", "Evil", "Power", "Screen"]
+tags: ["Parasite", "Enemy", "Evil", "Power", "Screen"]
 ---
 ![Power](power.jpg)

-Who says "No" to Bitcoin is supporting a thief or they a thieves.
+Who says "No" to BTC is supporting a thief or they a thieves.
 The first needs education; the second requires power.
 As we don’t know which one is the case, we need education and protection at the same time.
 Protection is a must, as the thief is not going to stop seeing the business going down.

 The protection has to be effective, depending on which type of parasite we are dealing with.
 The risk is that we target a small parasite that is a victim of a bigger parasite—and leave ourselves unprotected against the bigger parasite.